Nat1405/newer-nifty/README.md

 -o   or   --over		if over is specified then old files will be overwritten during the data reduction

--c   or   --nocopy		if specified then the data will not be copied from /net/wikiwiki/dataflow (used ONLY within the GEMINI network)
+-c   or   --copy		if specified then the data will be copied from /net/mko-nfs/sci/dataflow (used ONLY within the GEMINI network)

 -s   or    --sort		if specified then the data will be sorted and file lists (i.e. objlist, skylist, flatlist)  will be created; data is sorted as follows:
 				SCIENCE:	Object Name/Date/Grating/OBSID	e.g.  HD14004/20100401/K/obs107